AdaCore/spark2014/docs/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~

 The Initializes aspect specifies the visible variables and state abstractions of
 a package that are initialized by the elaboration of the package.
 In |SPARK|
-a package may only initialize variables declared immediately within the package.
+a package shall only initialize variables declared immediately within the package.

 If the initialization of a variable or state abstraction, V, during the
 elaboration of a package, P, is dependent on the value of a visible variable or